Table of Contents

 Any patient developing symptoms that suggest diabetes during treatment should be tested for diabetes.

-10.)
-About Switching to Seroquel from other Antipsychotics.
+15.)
+What About Switching to Seroquel from other Antipsychotics?

 While immediately quitting the previous antipsychotic treatment may be acceptable for some patients, more gradual discontinuation may be most appropriate for others.